Writing revision ยท Updated 2026-06-01

 What not to do

-Don't hide source use by making sentences confusing.
-Keep citations intact to ensure score isn’t lowered.
-Don’t use uncommon words if the rest of the paragraph follows the source sentence by sentence.
-All of these choices can weaken and jeopardize the paper.
+Do not hide source use by making sentences confusing.
+Do not remove citations to lower a score.
+Do not rely on unusual synonyms if the paragraph still follows the source sentence by sentence.
+Those choices can make the paper weaker and riskier.

 FAQ